 To achieve the objective to enhance the water planning framework to better recognise the importance of water resources to Aboriginal peoples and Torres Strait Islanders, the Bill amends the Water Act 2000 to include cultural outcomes for Aboriginal peoples and Torres Strait Islanders as something that must be stated in a water plan.
 Cultural outcomes will be specified separately from economic, social and environmental outcomes.

-Cultural outcomes will be achieved mainly through the plan's environmental flow objectives, amongst other measures.
-The Bill expands the definition of environmental flow objectives to make it clear that these objectives protect environmental, cultural and social outcomes within the plan area.
-This aligns with the approach under the Environmental Protection Act 1994, which defines 'environment' to include ecosystem constituents, natural and physical resources, and social, economic, aesthetic and cultural conditions.
+Cultural outcomes will be achieved through plan measures and strategies, which will also be included in the water plan.
+Community consultation undertaken within the plan area during the development of the water plan will inform the selection of appropriate measures and strategies.
+Environmental flow objectives may be used to deliver cultural outcomes where appropriate.